Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Excellent hip stability and a more structured feel Plusher feel options may be too soft for stomach sleepers
+Excellent hip stability and a more structured feel Plusher options may be too soft for some stomach sleepers

-Stronger edge support for couples More “buoyant” than those who want a deep sink may like
+Stronger edge support for couples More buoyant than deep-sink foam lovers may prefer

 Very good cooling and airflow Cover is not removable